fancyqlx/socketx/readme.md

 server_->setHandleReadEvents(const std::function<void(std::shared_ptr<Connection>)> &func);
 ```
 If you want to handle something if the connection is closed, then regist a handleCloseEvents for it.

+**`socketx::ThreadPool`** is an alternative module for programming.
+It would be very useful if you want handle several connections concurrently.
+[TinyHttpx](https://github.com/fancyqlx/TinyHttpx) is a good example for this purpose.

 ## The old version of socketx is [here](https://github.com/fancyqlx/socketx/tree/master/src_old_version)